 Start a wish list in Audible.
 Make a list of audio books you would like to add to your listening library.
 That way, whenever a credit deal comes along you can easily select a new audio book for free.

 Watch for free credit deals!
 Periodically, Living Social will have deals for free audible credits.
 I have done this one several different times, added new books to my library and then canceled my account…until the next deal rolls around.
+This is the easiest way for how to get free Audible credits, after the initial free trial, of course.

 If you’re looking for a particular audio book, try searching in the kindle store for that title and add whispersync after it.
 Then, look at the Kindle price and where it says “Add Audible for…”.
 This will help you find more good audible deals, particularly if you don’t have credits to use at the moment.